-It has recently started to enter the hot weather.
-With summer vacation and the July 4Th, it's time to find the right campsite and go camping!
+It's getting into hot weather.
+It's time to find the right campsite and go camping!
 Whether it’s the seaside or the forest, pitching a tent with relatives and friends, sitting around a campfire and sharing joy, is the best travel plan in early summer.

 9000 W Pacific Coast Hwy, Malibu, CA 90265